adam-on-the-internet/developer-blog/_posts/2020-06-16-stories-from-another-universe-bot.markdown

 I just created my first Twitter Bot, [Stories from Another Universe][stories-universe].

-This bot tweets out titles of books and movies "from another universe", which just means I have replaced nouns and adjectives from popular titles with random other nouns and adjectives.
+This bot tweets out titles of media "from another universe".
+To create these titles I took popular media (books, movies, games, etc) and substituted nouns & adjectives randomly.
-For instance, Eternal Sunshine of the Spotless Mind might become Eternal Sunshine of the Confused Mind.
+For instance, ***Indiana Jones and the Temple of Doom*** might become ***Indiana Jones and the Toilet of Doom***.
 I was inspired to do this because my Order in the Court app has a similar function that generates random case names in the format
-"The Case of the ADJECTIVE NOUN".
-I enjoyed seeing this randomly generated phrases (some funnier than others), and wanted that feature to live on its own.
-This uses some of the same code as Order in the Court does, which made this a very small bit of work.
+***The Case of the ADJECTIVE NOUN***.
+I enjoyed seeing the randomly generated phrases (some funnier than others), and wanted that feature to live on its own.
+That exact structure is used by this bot with **Sherlock Holmes and the Case of the ADJECTIVE NOUN***.
+This uses some of the same code as Order in the Court does.

 This app allowed me to experiment with the Twitter API and cron-jobs, both of which I am unfamiliar with.
 I used the Twitter Developer API a bit with Order in the Court, but this would be a more intentional use.